ChrisDiVincenzo/Thesis/Installation.md

  - use other videos as well?
 - what is the aesthetic?
 - nothing feels just right, need to keep thinking!
+- maybe the install needs to be a cyberzombie itself? - what does this mean?
+How can I create a cyberzombie and show this video?